gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-planar-projection-mapping.md

 would be projected there and then looking up the color at that part of the texture.

-Since we mentioned movie projectors above how would would we simulate a movie projector?
+Since we mentioned movie projectors above how would we simulate a movie projector?
 Basically we can just multiply in a projection matrix

 ```js